AndreaPo/uni-internship-ai-project/README.md

 # 1. Description

-This Python script calls the Anthropic Claude Sonnet 3.5 API
+This Python script calls the Anthropic Claude Sonnet 3.5 and the Cohere Command R+ API using Streamlit framework

 # 2. Installation